hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Cycle.md

 You might be wondering why the Preferences object used by NetworkService didn't appear.
 That's because it's using a LazyInjected property wrapper, and as such the Preferences object won't be created until it's accessed for the first time.

-Kicking off it's own resolution cycle.
+Kicking off its own resolution cycle.

 ## The Missing Graph